CTHRU/Hitrava/README.md

 >JSON options:
 >>  -j JSON, --json JSON  The filename of a Huawei Cloud JSON file containing
 >>                        the motion path detail data.

+>>  --json_export         Exports a file with the JSON data of each single
+>>                        activity that is converted from the JSON file in the
+>>                        --json argument.
+The file will be exported to the
+>>                        directory in the --output_dir argument with a .json
+>>                        file extension.
+The exported file can be reused in the
+>>                        --json argument to e.g. run the conversion again for
+>>                        the JSON activity or for debugging purposes.

 >TAR options:
 >>  -t TAR, --tar TAR     The filename of an (unencrypted) tarball with HiTrack